apigee-labs/rapier/README.md

 an API is a network of HTTP resources identified and located using URLs, you should be comfortable with Rapier.
 If you think of a web API as a set of 'end-points' with 'parameters' (a traditional service-oriented or RPC model), the Rapier approach may not resonate with you.

-While Rapier APIs conform to many of the constraints of REST, including the provision of hypermedia links, Rapier APIs do not require special clients that adapt to changing server data formats—most clients of Rapier APIs are quite conventional <a href="#footnote2" id="ref2"><sup>2</sup></a>.
+While Rapier APIs conform to many of the constraints of REST, including the provision of hypermedia links, Rapier APIs do not require to be written in any special way—most clients of Rapier APIs are quite conventional <a href="#footnote2" id="ref2"><sup>2</sup></a>.

 Since the Rapier specification language is not yet widely known and adopted, we provide a tool that will generate an OpenAPI (formerly known as Swagger)